locke8/weaponmark/README.md

 *core rules p.215, p.239*
 ### Soak Dice
 If you would like to see how your weapon will perform against opponents who can soak damage, use the `-s<#>` parameter.
 For example, if you want to test your weapon effectiveness against an opponent with three soak dice, include `-s3` on the command line.

+You can also override the standard hit difficulty (6) by using the `soakDifficulty` parameter.
+For example, when playing with "Cinematic Rules" lethal damage can be soaked at a difficulty of 8 so we would add `-d8` or `--soakDifficulty 8` to the command line.

 *core rules p.238*
 ### Specialties